 Twitter has a wealth of information that can give you the insight to keep you up-to-date in your field and give you the edge to improve your business.
-But there’s also a lot of noise too: lots of food enthusiasts tweeting what they ate, lots of tweeters venting out in the feed, and so forth.
+But there’s also a lot of noise too: lots of food enthusiasts tweeting what they ate, tweeters venting out in the feed—well, you get my drift.
 So how do you figure out the gold from the noise?

 Your time is valuable.
 Time management is all about focus.

 Bill4Time has your interests in mind.
 Follow us on Twitter and see what we’ve recommended for you!
 Missed some tweets?
 Not a problem.
 Search the Bill4Time hashtags for the articles that would interest you:

 Articles for Lawyers = #B4Tlaw

 Robert Algeri from The Great Jakes Blog, advises that although the objective of every law firm is to promote the firm, it’s also important to promote the individual lawyers.
 The sum of all the lawyers’ reputation helps the brand of the firm.

 Steven Snell from Designm.ag, offers a long list of websites that offer Photoshop tutorials for the beginner and advanced.